There are many types of Aloe plants in the world. This article shares some popular Aloe types with pictures for easy identification.

-Aloe Barberae is a large tree native to South Africa that reaches up to 60′ feet tall.
-It’s covered in deep green leaves with teeth on their seams.
+Aloe Barberae a large tree native to South Africa, reaches up to 60′ feet in height and features deep green leaves lined with teeth along their seams.

-It grows best in direct sunlight and tolerates temperatures between 60°F to 70°F.
+It grows best in direct sunlight and tolerates temperatures between 60° to 70° degrees Fahrenheit.

 The soil should dry between waterings and requires frequent watering during summer.